mik3y/esp32-ble-pinpad/README.md

 A debug program is included at `tools/pypinpad/pypinpad.py` which can be used to send a pin to a locally-discoverable BLE device.

-To install the tool's dependencys, `poetry` is required.
+To install the tool's dependencies, `poetry` is required.

 ```
 cd tools/pypinpad